 - A Quality Sand-Resistant Beach Blanket: Your base of operations.

-- Cornstarch or Baby Powder: The ultimate "hack" for removing sticky sand from skin.
+- Cornstarch or Baby Powder: A classic backup “hack” for removing sticky sand from skin you can use with or without our glove.

 - A Mesh Tote Bag: For sand toys and wet items.
 Give it a good shake before it goes in the car.